 I’ll start from the beginning…

 We’ve been trying to get pregnant since the end of 2017 (around this time actually) but I have a very irregular cycle and my body was having difficulty ovulating.
 We saw the doctor and did a series of tests to rule out thyroid issues, hormonal imbalances, and PCOS which, thankfully, all came back negative.
 So then it just became a waiting game and I started tracking my cycle.
-All this time we were watching so many people around us getting pregnant and wondering when it would be our turn.
+All this time we were watching so many people around us getting pregnant after going to meet experts at Pregnancy Resource Center website and wondering when it would be our turn.
 To be completely honest, we were struggling with trusting in the Lord and His timing.
 Around early September, we were at church and the Lord spoke to us through the worship and our pastor and, to condense this story, God told us to trust Him and let go of the worry and stress of trying to get pregnant.
 That day we laid down our worry, our hearts changed, and we gave it to God.
 And we kid you not, a few weeks later, we got pregnant!

 Mid-October came around and I started to feel a little strange and experience some pregnancy symptoms.
 About 4 days before Vic’s birthday I took a pregnancy test and it came out positive.
 Tears began to roll down my face as I saw that second pink line and remembered that only a month before ,we surrendered this area to God completely.
 His faithfulness and perfect timing never ceases to amaze us.
 Once I told Vic, we began to tell our families and friends the good news and our hearts were filled with joy seeing their reactions (You can see the video with some of the their reactions at the bottom of this post).
 We went on our trip to Europe, which was quite an adventure for me as the nausea and motion sickness seemed to peak during those two weeks away.
 So although I was very sick at the beginning of our European cruise, I was still able to enjoy this perfectly timed bucket-list trip before we have this baby.